dictions/dux/README.md

 ### getInitialState
 `getInitialState` returns the intial state of the store

-### Action Reducers
+### Action Reducers (currentState, action)
 Action Reducers are reducers that are called on a store when an action matches the action type.
 Action Reducers are passed the current state object, as well as the matching action.
+Return the new state object.

 ```js
 var INCREMENT = 'INCREMENT';